csc-training/summerschool/application-design/docs/02-documentation-testing.md

     - ... if there are no tests at all?
 - Assume mistakes will happen and introduce guards agains them
 - Test drive development
-    - Tests are written before actually implementing the functionality
+    - tests are written before actually implementing the functionality

 # What should be tested in software ?

 - Validity of physical model
     - comparison to experimental results
 - Validity of numerical methods and implementation
-    - Comparison to analytic solutions of special cases
+    - comparison to analytic solutions of special cases
-    - Conservation laws and symmetries
+    - conservation laws and symmetries
 - Correct functioning of individual subroutines and modules
 - Performance
     - changes in software may lead into degragation in performance